dpiponi/ChanceScript/README.md

 It's not clear C++ is a reasonable language for this as it stands so consider this all very experimental...

+(One little note: at the end of the day this code is just inefficient sparse matrix code whose usefulness comes from it being very flexible in the way you can label your basis elements.
+A `TDist<>` object is just a sparse vector and the argument to `.AndThen()` is a representation of a sparse matrix with `.AndThen()` actually performing a vector matrix multiplication.)

 Here is a small example program:

 ```C++